Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 ## How to choose

 **Don't choose health insurance yourself** when you are self-employed.
 It's a *really* bad idea and you can make expensive mistakes.
 The best option depends on your citizenship, your income, your health, and your plans for the future.

 [Ask my health insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 This is a free service.

-Don't choose health insurance yourself.
-It's a *really* bad idea when you are self-employed.
-The best option depends on your citizenship, your income, your health, and your plans for the future.
-[Ask an expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
-This is really important.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}